citizensadvice/cab-ui/cleanupREADME.md

 ## Git structure

-We will need to come up with a working process and structure for git that allows us to easily create test products from the master, without affecting other things.
-I currently have two ideas for this;

-1. Create a new branch for each product we test, branching from the most current version of the master (or, if applicable, a similar product).
-This will also allow us to easily keep track of all the products we've tested, as the state we tested them in the future.
-However it is likely to contain a lot of dead branches.
-2. A folder structure specifically for product tests, where each product keeps its own compiled CSS file to prevent future updates breaking old test products.
+When creating products for testing we will now use a new branch, with modular naming convention.

+Branches should now be named with purpose/epic/product.
+For example:

+	test/consumer/side-navigation

+The 'test' naming module should be kept specifically for repo's that will be pushed to gh-pages for user testing.

 ## Working process

 Currently there is a second file site-2.less that directly compiles everything into it, rather that site.less.
 This allows us to run a 'cleanup' stylesheet and test stylesheet alongside one another.
-MAKE ALL CLEAN UP CHANGES TO site-2.less.
+Make all clean up changes to site-2.less.

 site-2.less currently imports every file directly, rather than using imports of import files.
 This helps keep track of all the files.